fanoframework/fanoframework.github.io/deployment/fastcgi/index.md

 ```
 where `www-data` is user which Apache runs.

 Using `/tmp` also may cause problem if you run Debian 9 - based distribution (such as Ubuntu 18.04).
-Since Debian 9 (Stretch), by default each user has private /tmp directory.
+Since Debian 9 (Stretch), each user, by default, has private /tmp directory.
 So if you run application as current user, `/tmp/fano-fcgi.sock` will not be found by Apache which run as different user.

 Proper way is setup application to run as service, set socket file to `/var/run` and set group which service run, add Apache user into that group.
 Then you can
 just run application using